 It wouldn’t be enough to just put in one layer; add two more layers to ensure the temporary fix holds for a while.
 Once you’ve taped the plastic all around, check for any gaps or loose areas.
 Add more tape if necessary, ensuring the plastic is as taut and secure as possible.
 Gently press on the plastic cover to ensure it’s secure.
 If you notice any flapping or loose areas, reinforce these spots with more tape.

 Precautions for Temporarily Covering a Broken Car Window

 When temporarily covering a broken car window, it’s crucial to prioritize safety and effectiveness.
 First, ensure the area around the window is free from sharp glass shards to avoid injury.
 Use protective gloves while handling and disposing of broken glass.
 The temporary cover, ideally clear plastic sheeting or a heavy-duty trash bag, should be secured firmly with strong tape to withstand weather conditions, but remember, this is only a short-term solution.
 Avoid using the temporary cover on the driver’s side window, as it can obstruct visibility, posing a risk while driving.
 Additionally, refrain from operating the covered window to prevent dislodging the cover.

 Let Crystal Glass Make Your Job Easier

 While this DIY fix is an easy repair, it is clearly neither permanent nor safe as broken car windows can be problematic.
+Arrange for a professional windshield repair as soon as possible, as the temporary cover is not a substitute for a sturdy, permanent window.
 For affordable car window repair in Edmonton, call Crystal Glass at (780) 436-8780; the professionals at Crystal Glass can handle the situation quickly and effectively.